thynguyen1120/MIS-311/README.md

 - **Duplicate Values:**
   Three duplicate rows were found and removed to ensure each entry in the dataset represents a unique product record.
 This was performed in Excel by selecting the entire data table, navigating to the **Data** tab on the ribbon, and clicking **Remove Duplicates**.
 This step guarantees that statistical analysis is not skewed by repeated data.

-- **Data Type Verification:**
-  Confirmed that `size` and `price` columns are of numeric data types for correct calculation and charting.

-*These data cleaning steps ensure the quality, accuracy, and reliability of the analysis results.*

 ## 3. Descriptive Statistics